 The Key Quality Standards for SUD Treatment Service Appraisal (2021)

-Were agreed upon in 2021 by various international agencies who also had developed standards.
+The key quality standards were agreed upon in 2021 by various international agencies who also had developed standards.
 This included COPOLAD/CICAD Standards (Latin America and the Caribbean), supported by OAS and PAHO; UNODC/WHO International Standards; UNODC work related to training sites as well as Services QA Toolkits; EQUS/EU standards (supported by the European Drugs Agency, previously EMCDDA), African Union Continental Minimum Standards, and others.

 The four key categories of standards include: